 A Case Study of the American Fisheries Society

 Prompted by concerns about the potential for bias in the peer review process of the American Fisheries Society’s (AFS) journals, our current study focuses on AFS’s peer review process.
 The AFS’s peer-reviewed journals use single-blind reviews, in which manuscript author names are disclosed to reviewers; reviewers are anonymous by default but may choose to sign their reviews.
-Gender differences that have the potential to impact publication outcome are possible throughout the review process: which journals authors choose to submit to, who is assigned as reviewers, whether authors decide to revise and resubmit.
+Gender differences that have the potential to impact publication outcome are possible throughout the review process: which journals authors choose to submit, who are assigned as reviewers, whether authors decide to revise and resubmit.
 Bias has the potential to influence the process primarily through reviews.
-Because author names are known to reviewers, it is possible that inferred gender influences reviewer judgments of the quality of the work.
+Because reviewers know author names, it is possible that inferred gender influences reviewer judgments of the quality of the work.

 This is of particular concern because the fisheries field has traditionally been male-dominated (Moffitt 2012).
 In 2003, AFS began requesting gender identification on both their annual membership renewals and new membership forms.
 Of those members who identified their gender (AFS, unpublished data), women comprised 16.7% of regular members, 30.8% of young professionals, and 35.3% of students.
-By 2012 female regular members represented 19.8% of total membership, while female young professionals and students were 37.5% and 38.2%, respectively, demonstrating increasing gender diversity among all demographics.
+By 2012 female regular members represented 19.8% of total membership, while female young professionals and students were 37.5% and 38.2%, respectively, demonstrating increasing gender diversity across all demographics.
 Although the field of fisheries has diversified considerably in recent years, concerns exist about the representation of female reviewers, associate editors, and editors in the peer review process, as well as equitable publication outcomes for female authors.
-In response to these concerns, the AFS Publications Overview Committee accepted a proposal by the authors to conduct an independent investigation of the AFS peer review process.
-This project began in 2010 with the goal of evaluating the peer review process in four AFS journals in the electronic submission era between 2003 and 2010.
+In response to these concerns, the AFS Publications Overview Committee (POC) accepted a proposal by the authors to conduct an independent investigation of the AFS peer review process.
+This project began in 2010 with the goal of evaluating the peer review process of four AFS journals in the electronic submission era between 2003 and 2010.

 We examined the distribution of males and females as authors, reviewers, and associate editors in four peer-reviewed AFS journals: the North American Journal of Aquaculture (NAJA), the Journal of Aquatic Animal Health (JAAH), the North American Journal of Fisheries Management (NAJFM), and Transactions of the American Fisheries Society (TAFS).
-Specifically, we sought to identify significant differences in outcomes throughout the peer review process between male and female authors, particularly differences that influence ultimate publication outcomes.
-We did not attempt to independently assess the quality of submitted manuscripts as it relates to gender.
+We sought to identify significant differences in outcomes throughout the peer review process between male and female authors, particularly differences that influence ultimate publication outcomes.
+We did not attempt to independently assess the quality of submitted manuscripts as it related to gender.

 The AFS uses a model in which manuscripts are assigned to an associate editor (AE) by the AFS Editorial Office based on the paper’s subject and the AE’s area of expertise.
 The AEs solicit and obtain peer reviews, assess the manuscript themselves, and then pass that information to the editor, along with a recommendation concerning its publication.
 The editor then makes the final decision concerning the manuscript’s disposition and communicates directly with the author.
 In addition, the editor provides oversight to assure consistency among manuscripts.
-In the majority of instances the editorial recommendation provided by the associate editor is the one adopted by the editor.
-For these AFS journals there were 2 - 3 editors and 10 - 20 associate editors.
-For the purpose of this analysis we excluded the editor given that associate editors interact with the referees (e.g., select them) and make the initial editorial recommendation.
+In the majority of instances the editorial recommendation provided by the AE is the one adopted by the editor.
+For these AFS journals there were 2 - 3 editors and 10 - 20 AEs.
+For the purpose of this analysis we excluded the editor given that AEs interact with the referees (e.g., select them) and make the initial editorial recommendation.

 Methods